-This course is intended for experienced teachers, and will focus on building off of prior knowledge and experience to improve student learning.
-Research-based instructional strategies will be studied, with particular emphasis on adapting and employing strategies to fit students' cognitive abilities, motivation, interest, cultural background and other unique characteristics in diverse settings.
-Students in this class will apply new instructional strategies in their practice to positively impact learning in the PreK-12 classroom.
+EDU565 Instructional Strategies for Diverse Students and Settings particular emphasis on adapting and employing strategies to fit students' cognitive abilities, motivation, interest, cultural background and other unique characteristics in diverse settings.
+Students in this class will apply new instructional strategies in their practice to positively impact learning in the PreK - 12 classroom.